What are Stablecoins and How to Earn Passive Income

 Similar to the assets they represent, stablecoins can be used to make an investment of some form.
 The properties of such an investment closely mimic the conditions you would have faced had you decided to use the non-digitized form of said assets.
 That being said, there are three fundamental ways of profiting from stablecoins.

 In this case, you have a third party, like Cabital, to work with your stablecoins.
 Simply put, you deposit the desired amount of stablecoins, which the company then uses to make secured loans to other parties.
-At the end of the agreed period, you get your money back plus the interest accrued over time, which can be as high as 12% a year.
+At the end of the agreed period, you get your money back plus the interest accrued over time, which can be as high as 6%.
 This allows you to enjoy passive income while spreading the lending risks.
 This works well with fiat and commodity-collateralized stablecoins.
 Cabital works with USDT as it is fully audited and compliant with stablecoin regulations in key jurisdictions.

 This option is quite similar to the previous one except you handle crypto lending on your own, and therefore, bear all the risks yourself.
 On a platform like Compound, you can borrow and lend cryptocurrency on a short term basis, moving your assets around liquidity pools in a constant chase for the one currently offering the highest annual percentage yield (APY).
 In order to fully enjoy this method, you have to duly research all lending outlets present on the market, assess the risks, sometimes handle the paperwork etc. Knowing all the nuts and bolts of the industry is a must here, otherwise, risks get way higher, and compared to the method above they are elevated by default.